Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 - Do you think the nest should blend in with your surroundings?

-Explore your backyard or a nearby park for the perfect materials to build your nests!
+Explore your backyard for the perfect materials to build your nests!
 When everyone is happy with their nests, ask lots of questions to prompt sharing, such as:

 - What did you use to build your nests?